nolan908/cooper-cookbook/README.md

 ---

-### Future Development
+### Landing Page

-The final version of Cooper Cookbook will include a comprehensive landing page with detailed instructions on how to maximize the platform's features.
+The Cooper Cookbook will include a comprehensive landing page with detailed instructions to help you maximize your use of the platform's features.

 2026 Alex Valsamis & Nolan Griffith